 An example of a course description: HIS 350L (PDF)

 For a template of a course description request, download: Course Description Template (PDF) (Updated April 2011)

 There are four types of cross-listings, or course relations, utilized in scheduling, “multi-section”, "inventory same-as", “schedule same-as”, and "room-share".
 “Inventory Same-as” and “Schedule Same-as” cross-listings are course relationships that occur across fields of study when sufficient content exists for a course/topic to be offered in more than one field of study to satisfy its major and/or degree requirements.

-For more information concerning cross-listings, please see: Cross-listing Policies (PDF) (Updated May 2013)
+For more information concerning schedule same as course relations, please see: Cross-listing Policies (PDF) (Updated November 2016)

 For a basic template of a cross-listing request form, please download: Cross-listing Request Template (DOC)

 Undergraduate courses offered in a fall or spring semester should be scheduled at standard meeting times between the hours of 8:00 a.m. and 5:00 p.m.